 The grade I (incomplete) indicates there is still a possibility of credit, after further work.
 The student must request the incomplete from the instructor and both must sign the incomplete form outlining the reasons and terms of the agreement.
 It is used when the instructor is not prepared to give a definite mark for the term in view either of student illness or of some justifiable delay in the completion of certain work.
 It is not used when failure to meet course requirements is due to delinquency on the part of the student.
-It must be removed within 30 days after the beginning of the next regular semester.
-It is the responsibility of the student to initiate removal of the incomplete.
+It must be removed within 30 days after the beginning of the next regular semester or the grade automatically becomes an F. It is the responsibility of the student to initiate removal of the incomplete.